bkoelman/DogAgilityCompetitionManagement/doc/CIRCE Interface Specification.md

 5. If available, retrieve the next byte from the message and repeat from step 3.
 The process stops when the `<ETX>` field is found 2 bytes further in the message.

 All characters from the first character to the last character before the checksum characters are included in the sum.
-Thus, `<STX>` is the first character in the checksum calculation and the last `<TAB>` before the checksum is the last character.
+Thus, `<STX>` is the first character in the checksum calculation, and the last `<TAB>` before the checksum is the last character.
 The checksum characters and the `<ETX>` are not included in the calculation.

 The following line indicates the characters included in the checksum calculation: